-Jewellery is by it’s very nature, quite fragile, any metal and any stone can crack or scratch.
+Jewellery is by its very nature, quite fragile, any metal and any stone can crack or scratch.
 Your jewellery will last longer and stay in better condition if you follow some simple guidelines:

-Oxidised silver jewellery: Contact with bleaches and cleaning products, perfumes etc should all be avoided.
+- Oxidised silver jewellery: Contact with bleaches and cleaning products, perfumes etc should all be avoided.
 Please do not use dips and silver polishes as these are designed to remove oxidation.

-Please be aware that the oxidised (black) finish on your silver jewellery can wear over time on exposed surfaces.
+- Please be aware that the oxidised (black) finish on your silver jewellery can wear over time on exposed surfaces.
 Oxidised finishes can be reapplied if necessary, please ask for information.
 Oxidised jewellery can be buffed with a soft cloth to bring to a shine.

-Place a piece of tin foil, matt side up in a heat proof bowl, pop your piece of jewellery on top, sprinkle on bicarbonate of soda, cover with boiling hot water.
+- If you have white silver jewellery that does not contain gemstones, you can clean it using the following method: Place a piece of tin foil, matt side up in a heat proof bowl, pop your piece of jewellery on top, sprinkle on bicarbonate of soda, cover with boiling hot water.
 You’ll notice the tarnish on your jewellery will be removed and the tin foil will become discoloured.
 Remove your jewellery from the water (be careful not to burn yourself) and rinse in clean water.
 Buff with a soft cloth.
 Where jewellery is particularly tarnished you might need to repeat this a couple of times.
 Do not use this method on jewellery that has stones or other items embedded into it.
 Do not use on oxidised silver.

 Accidents happen – if something untoward has happened to jewellery you bought from me, please get in touch.
 It’s useful to have a photograph or two and a description of what happened.
 We can then have a conversation about the best way to bring your jewellery back to life.